 Price to Earnings or P/E Ratio

 This is the most used and important ratio under this category of ratios.
 It checks whether the shares are over or underpriced in comparison to their earnings potential.
-It is measured as the price of the share in the current time against the earnings the company has reported for the financial period on per share basis.
+It is measured as the share price in the current time against the earnings the company has reported for the financial period on a per-share basis.
 For a detailed understanding, we recommend you to go through our detailed post on P/E Ratio.

-This ratio shows the earnings of the company earned in the period under analysis period with respect to the outstanding number of the company’s shares during that period.
+This ratio shows the company’s earnings earned in the period under the analysis period with respect to the outstanding number of the company’s shares during that period.
 This ratio helps in understanding whether investing in it is worth the money or not.
-For further details about this ratio please reach our exclusive post on Earnings Per Share.
+For further details about this ratio, please reach our exclusive post on Earnings Per Share.